vitkolos/notes-ipp/semestr5/data-compression-algorithms/exam.md

 	- when decoding, it may happen that the item is not in the dictionary yet
 		- because the encoder is one step ahead
 		- so we use the last decoded string and append its first character
+	- we store only the pointers (and the alphabet?)
 - LZC
 	- compress 4.0 utility in Unix
+	- pointers into dictionary – binary code with increasing length (9–16 bits)
-	- when maximum size was reached, it continued with static dictionary
+	- when maximum size was reached, it continues with static dictionary
-	- when compression ratio started getting worse, it deleted the dictionary and started over with the initial setting
-		- we use a special symbol for that
+	- when compression ratio started getting worse, it deletes the dictionary and starts over with the initial setting (we use a special symbol for that)
 - LZMW
-	- new phrase = concatenation of two last ones
+	- idea: new phrase = concatenation of two last ones (→ phrase length increases faster)
+	- dictionary full → LRU strategy (delete the phrases that have not occurred recently)
-	- dictionary lacks prefix property
+	- dictionary lacks prefix property – this complicates searching, backtracking is used
 - LZAP
-	- instead of ST add all substrings Sp where p is a prefix of T
+	- idea: instead of $ST$ add all substrings $Sp$ where $p$ is a prefix of $T$
+	- larger dictionary → longer codewords, wider choice for phrase selection
+	- faster search → backtracking is not needed

+---

 ### Lossless Image Compression